daler/dotfiles/docs/nvim-plugins.rst

         structures.

     * - ``:RMapsDesc``
-      - List all the other commands possible
+      - List all the other commands possible.
+There are a lot.

 .. plugin-metadata::